 Historic house and barn to be removed from this site by February 2019

 On April 24, 2018, a demolition request was filed for the old Kozeneski farm house at 173 Linebrook Rd.
-The Kozeneski home is an increasingly rare example of a late 19th or early 20th Century, single-family farm house in its original pastoral setting.
+The Kozeneski home is an rare local example of a late 19th or early 20th Century, single-family farm house in its original pastoral setting.
 The Ipswich Patriot Properties site lists the date of construction as approximately 1900.
 Members of the Historical Commission toured the building recently but did not find indications of earlier construction.

 A house is shown on the 1872 Ipswich map at 173 Linebrook Road in Ipswich, owned by “J. H. Wiley.”
 In the 1910 Ipswich map the property is owned by the “heirs of A. Lummos” but it does not display a house or buildings.